uber/peloton/tests/failure/README.md

 This directory contains integration tests that involve component failures ("failure testing").
 The tests can be run against a Peloton cluster that has been set up in a few different ways:
-- local developer setup (pcluster)
+- local developer setup (minicluster)
 - virtualized Peloton cluster (vcluster)

 Tests are written in Python and use pytest as the test runner.
 See file